sumo234-h/sumo234-h/README.md

  👋 Hey there!
 I'm James Sumo
 👀 About Me
-I'm a Computer Science student at Saint Joseph's University, passionate about font engineering, software development, and UI/UX design.
+I'm a Computer Science student at Saint Joseph's University, passionate about font end engineering, software development, and UI/UX design.
 I enjoy working on projects that blend technology with creativity, designing typefaces, building user-friendly applications, or developing full-stack software.

 🌱 Currently Learning